- Published on

 - @carmonamarcelo

-One way to understand Rxjs is implementing something similar and simplest from scratch.
-I'm going to show how we can compose functions in a similar way that Rxjs does.
+One way to understand RxJS is by implementing something similar and simpler from scratch.
+I'm going to show how we can compose functions in a way similar to how RxJS does it.

 const elem = document.querySelector('#someElem')